uxeskimo/Retro-Delights/src/articles/a-game-in-a-magazine-a-passion-Ignited.md

 ![Alt text](/img/fallout-pip-boy-replica.png "a title")

+## It started in the 80's

-It was around 1984, I would of been 9 years of age, at that time my family lived on a council estate in a place called '7 ways' Stretford, Manchester.
+<p class="drop-cap">It was around 1984, I would of been 9 years of age, at that time my family lived on a council estate in a place called '7 ways' Stretford, Manchester.</p>

 {A pic of a film from 1984?}